Apocalyptic and post-apocalyptic fiction: Pre-1900 works

 Lord Byron's 1816 poem "Darkness", included in The Prisoner of Chillon collection, on the apocalyptic end of the world and one man's survival, was one of the earliest English-language works in this genre.
 The sun was blotted out, leading to darkness and cold which kills off mankind through famine and ice-age conditions.
 The poem was influential in the emergence of "the last man" theme which appeared in the works of several poets, such as "The Last Man" by Thomas Campbell (1824) and "The Last Man" (1826) by Thomas Hood, as well as "The Last Man" by Thomas Lovell Beddoes.
 The year 1816 was known as the Year Without a Summer because Mount Tambora had erupted in the Dutch East Indies in 1815 that emitted sulphur into the atmosphere which lowered the temperature and altered weather patterns throughout the world.
 This was the source for Byron's poem.

-Mary Shelley's novel, The Last Man (1826), is a continuation of the apocalyptic theme in fiction.
-The story follows a group of people as they struggle to survive in a plague-infected world.
-The story centers on a male protagonist as he struggles to keep his family safe but is inevitably left as the last man alive.
-However, Shelley's novel is predated by Jean-Baptiste Cousin de Grainville's French epic prose poem Le Dernier Homme (English: The Last Man (1805)) and this work is also sometimes considered the first modern work to depict the end of the world.
+Mary Shelley's novel The Last Man (1826) is a continuation of the apocalyptic theme in fiction and is generally recognized as the first major fictional post-apocalyptic story.
+The plot follows a group of people as they struggle to survive in a plague-infected world.
+The story's male protagonist struggles to keep his family safe but is inevitably left as the last man alive.

+Shelley's novel is predated by Jean-Baptiste Cousin de Grainville's French epic prose poem Le Dernier Homme (English: The Last Man [1805]), and this work is sometimes considered the first modern work to depict the end of the world.
 Published after his death in 1805, de Grainville's work follows the character of Omegarus, the titular "last man," in what is essentially a retelling of the Book of Revelation, combined with themes of the story of Adam and Eve.
 Unlike most apocalyptic tales, de Grainville's novel approaches the end of the world not as a cautionary tale, or a tale of survival, but as both an inevitable, as well as necessary, step for the spiritual resurrection of mankind.